 COVID-19 coronavirus disease

-Update April 3: Kensington Presbyterian Church is preparing to reopen when Montreal is no longer a ‘red zone’.
-To do this we are looking into improving the ventilation system to lower the risk of transmission, and our audio/visual equipment so we can continue to include people at home through their computer.
+Update June 9, 2021: Kensington Presbyterian Church is preparing to reopen.
+To do this we are looking into improving the ventilation system to lower the risk of transmission, and our audio/visual equipment so we can continue to include people at home and in person.
 In the mean time, there are opportunities for the church to gather online, and worship services on PDF are posted weekly.

 letter from July 3, 2020